 Load the corresponding project file to play around.

 Now there are different ways to export the animated content into files.
 When using Save Animation from menu File you can choose how to deal with layers on export.
 You can automatically merge the layers into one or save each layer to a separate animation file.

 Working with multi layered images is just the same.
 When doing an export into image files the same options apply concerning separated files or flattening layers while saving.

 Sample: Increase Color DepthWorking with graphics based on color palettes differs much from using true color techniques.
 One important thing is to have a good sorted color palette with ranges of color shades that make up your image, animation or object color spaces.

 The usual palette size of indexed color graphics does not exceed 256 colors, but sometimes more colors are required.
 In this case you can use the layering system to increase the color depth.
 This is possible because every layer (or even every frame) may have its own 256 color palette.
 Displaying such frames as layers will show all the frame colors at once.

-When storing hicolor image or animation files you must keep in mind that when flattening the layers on the fly the resulting graphic might not fit into certain file types without loosing quality.
-Because when storing hicolor graphics into a 256 color file type then the number of colors is automatically reduced to not exceed 256 colors.
+When storing high-color image or animation files you must keep in mind that when flattening the layers on the fly the resulting graphic might not fit into certain file types without loosing quality.
+Because when storing high-color graphics into a 256 color file type then the number of colors is automatically reduced to not exceed 256 colors.

 That's what the light table does.
-The light table can be set up in the light table settings that are available through the layer settings.
-By default it looks like this:
+The light table can be set up in the light table settings that are available through the layer window.
+By default, it looks like this: